 As in a Chapter 7 bankruptcy, the act of filing immediately stops your creditors from taking further action against you.
 Usually, you make payments directly to the court-appointed trustee who, in turn, distributes money to your creditors.

-In order for a person to correctly file bankruptcy in Hawaii, the Hawaii bankruptcy court requires many official forms.
+In order for a person to correctly file for bankruptcy in Hawaii, the Hawaii bankruptcy court requires many official forms.
 These forms can be found on the US Bankruptcy Court website and are listed below.

 - Credit Counseling Course Certificate